 Kate Peterson earned her MFA from Eastern Washington University in Spokane, where she now works as Director of Get Lit!
 Programs.
-Her poetry and prose has been published in many literary magazines including Crab Creek Review, Rattle, Sugar House Review, Hawai’i Pacific Review, Packingtown Review, and others.
+Her poetry and prose has been published in many literary magazines including Crab Creek Review, Rattle, Sugar House Review, Hawai’i Pacific Review, Packingtown Review, and elsewhere.
 Her chapbook Grist won the Floating Bridge Chapbook Prize and was published in 2016.
-Learn more at katelaurenpeterson.tumblr.com.
 Contact Kate via email@example.com or 509-828-1435.

 Get Lit!
 Programs employs one full-time staff member, and one graduate student assistant from The MFA at EWU.
 The program relies heavily on student interns and volunteers from The MFA at EWU as well as other local colleges and universities.
 Get Lit! strives to create an interactive learning environment that connects students with members of the community.
 Special thanks to all of our interns!
 If you are interested in becoming a Get Lit! intern or in volunteering for the festival, please contact us: email@example.com.